ariasdiniz/macaw_framework/README.md

   end
 end
 ```

-Observation: To activate caching you also have to set it's properties on the application.json file.
-If you don't, caching strategy will not work.
-See section below for configurations.

 ### Configuration: Customize various aspects of the framework through the application.json configuration file, such as rate limiting, SSL support, and Prometheus integration